telerik/xamarin-forms-docs/controls/listview/features/listview-features-layouts.md

 - **VerticalItemSpacing** (double): Gets or sets the vertical space between two items.
 - **HorizontalItemSpacing** (double): Gets or sets the horizontal space between two items.
 - **ItemLength** (double): Gets or sets the width or height (depending on the layout orientation) of the items.
 Its default value is -1 which means that the items will be sized according to the targeted platform.
+- **GroupHeaderLength** (double): Gets or sets a value defining how much space the header item should take.
+- **Orientation** (Orientation): Gets or sets a value describing how the list should be visualized.

 ## Linear Layout

 Linear layout is the default layout of the control.
 It can be explicitly set by creating an instance of the **ListViewLinearLayout** class and assigning it to the **RadListView.LayoutDefinition** property.
-In addition to the layout itself users can also change it's orientation.
-This can be done by changing the **ListViewLinearLayout.Orientation** property.
-It is of type *Orientation* enum and gets or sets the orientation either to *Vertical* or *Horizontal*.

 Here is how the linear layouts look like: